Cream Cheese Deviled Eggs

 How to Boil Eggs in an Instant Pot

-So, if you have one, get out your Instant Pot pressure cooker and use the 5 x 5 x 5 rule.
-Or just do what I do and push the egg button. 🙂 Easy peasy.
+Get out your Instant Pot (ad) pressure cooker and use the 5 x 5 x 5 rule.
+Or just do what I do and push the egg button.
+Easy peasy.

 - Open the lid, and gently transfer the eggs to a bath of ice cold water for 5 minutes.
 That's it!
 5 x 5 x 5.
-The peelings just fall off!
+The peelings are easier to remove!

-By following these tips, your eggs will turn out perfectly every time.
+By following these tips, your cream cheese deviled eggs will turn out perfectly every time.

 - Make sure you choose large eggs instead of medium.